 Master Gardeners in Training can do their volunteer work wherever they see a horticultural need.
 We accept students from all over, and they are welcome to do their volunteer service in their home communities or at a distance with us.
 Your Communications class will outline the expectations of the volunteer work.

 Sometimes people feel there aren’t any volunteer opportunities in their community but if you see a need in your community, you can fill it through your community service based internship.
-Some ideas include: writing articles, assisting seniors with yard work, assisting U of S researchers, planting a community garden, sitting on the board of your local hort club, planning or participating in horticulture outreach education activities like Gardenscape, growing plants for fundraising and charity, designing a therapeutic garden, advising or assisting in a schoolyard garden, etc. In addition to finding your own opportunity, you can check out our volunteer opportunities page.
+Some ideas include: writing articles, assisting seniors with yard work, assisting U of S researchers, planting a community garden, sitting on the board of your local horticulture club, planning or participating in horticulture outreach education activities like Gardenscape, growing plants for fundraising and charity, designing a therapeutic garden, advising or assisting in a schoolyard garden, etc. In addition to finding your own opportunity, you can check out our volunteer opportunities page.